bdsmgeek/fuck-rpg/README.md

 - What is the main goal of the adventure?
   - Help get the Championship back on track.

+> [!CAUTION]
+>
-> ❗NOTE❗: __FUCK__ is meant to be about safe, sane, consensual fun.
+> __FUCK__ is meant to be about safe, sane, consensual fun.
 Due to how violence/bloody conflict can introduce triggering and potentially moral and ethic issues, it's highly recommended to implement a no violence rule into your worlds.

 Here are some potential ways you can get started: